facebookresearch/hydra/website/docs/tutorials/structured_config/1_minimal_example.md

 ### Duck-typing enables static type checking

 Duck-typing the config object as `MySQLConfig` enables static type checkers like `mypy` to catch type errors before you run your code:
 ```
 $ mypy my_app_type_error.py
 my_app_type_error.py:21: error: "MySQLConfig" has no attribute "pork"
 Found 1 error in 1 file (checked 1 source file)
 ```

-### Structured Configs enable Hydra to catch type errors at runtime.
+### Structured Configs enable Hydra to catch type errors at runtime
 If you forget to run `mypy`, Hydra will report the error at runtime:
 ```
 $ python my_app_type_error.py